labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step4.md

 # Spawning a Thread for Each Request

-First, let’s explore how our code might look if it did create a new thread for every connection.
-As mentioned earlier, this isn’t our final plan due to the problems with potentially spawning an unlimited number of threads, but it is a starting point to get a working multithreaded server first.
-Then we’ll add the thread pool as an improvement, and contrasting the two solutions will be easier.
+First, let's explore how our code might look if it did create a new thread for every connection.
+As mentioned earlier, this isn't our final plan due to the problems with potentially spawning an unlimited number of threads, but it is a starting point to get a working multithreaded server first.
+Then we'll add the thread pool as an improvement, and contrasting the two solutions will be easier.

 Listing 20-11 shows the changes to make to `main` to spawn a new thread to handle each stream within the `for` loop.

 Filename: `src/main.rs`